exmgr/node-project/README.md

   ```
   After that whenever you are in need of a new node project all you have to do is call `node-project` and optionally pass the path of the new project ie
   `node-project /home/exm/test`

+  After an update you'll have to update the soft link as well.